gophercoders/website/content/lessons/KS2/lower/repetition.md

 challenge.

 First you need to read the challenge __carefully__.
-It states that the behavior should only be different if the pupils guesses incorrectly.
+It states that the behaviour should only be different if the pupils guesses incorrectly.
-This implies that program behavior only needs to change when the condition
+This implies that program behaviour only needs to change when the condition

 {{< hilight lang="go" style="edit-gedit" lineNumbers="n" >}}
 answer != a*b